madrobby/zepto/README.md

    platform information.
 For better formatting of your report, see [GitHub-flavored Markdown][mkd].

+### Help!
+It doesn't work in browserify!

+We have received complaints about not supporting popular JavaScript module loaders countless times.
+[Here](https://github.com/madrobby/zepto/pull/342#issuecomment-3006524) is a short explanation of our decision.
+A good JS loader should have a way to shim libraries which don't follow the CommonJS/AMD/UMD pattern.

+[Here is an example](https://github.com/silvenon/zepto-module-demo) of shimming Zepto for browserify, allowing you to easily import only needed modules while leaving the source code untouched.

 ### Running tests

 You will need to install [PhantomJS][].
 On OS X, that's easy: